descostesn/tepr/R/pre-study/README.md

          Combining transcripts
 ```

-Joining the bedgraph tables was relatively fast as it took 56 s:
+Joining the bedgraph tables was relatively fast as it took ~1 min:
 ```
-Join all the elements of the list into one data.frame. (it might take a while)
+Joining the elements of each bedgraph
-                 ## Analysis performed in: 56.7427518367767
+                 ## Analysis performed in: 1.33282744884491
 ```